hatscode/usrlinks/README.md

 ## Contributing

-Contributions are welcome is far from being perfet.
+Contributions are welcome coz the project is far from being perfet.
 Fork the repository, make your changes, and submit a pull request.

 ## Disclaimer